nemo794/nisarqa/README.md

 5) `SUMMARY.csv` - a high-level PASS/FAIL check summary
 6) `LOG.txt` - textual listing of errors encountered during QA processing

-These file names are hardcoded; they are not currently configurable via the runconfig.
+These file names are hardcoded; they are not configurable via the runconfig.